BUS340 Supply Chain Management

 - Develop and use quantitative models to support and analyze decisions in the supply chain

-- Use creative, critical and reflective thinking to address organizational opportunities and challenges.
+- Use creative, critical and reflective thinking to address organizational opportunities and challenges in a more digitalized and sustainable society

 Lectures, exercises, and two cases with mandatory attendance.